ml-energy/zeus/examples/imagenet/README.md

     ```sh
     # Working directory is repository root
     docker run -it \
-        --gpus all \                             # Specify the number of GPUs to use.
-When `all` is set, all the GPUs will be used.
+        --gpus all    `# Specify the number of GPUs to use.
+When 'all' is set, all the GPUs will be used.` \
         --cap-add SYS_ADMIN \
         --shm-size 64G \
         -v $(pwd):/workspace/zeus \
-        -v $DATA_DIR:/data/imagenet \            # Mount the dataset to the container
+        -v $DATA_DIR:/data/imagenet    `# Mount the dataset to the container` \
         symbioticlab/zeus:latest \
         bash
     ```
     - Zeus will always use **ALL** the GPUs available to it.
-If you want to use specific GPUs on your node, please use our Docker image and replace the argument following `--gpus` in the above `docker run` command with your preference.
+If you want to use specific GPUs on your node, please use the `CUDA_VISIBLE_DEVICES` environment variable, or use our Docker image and replace the argument following `--gpus` in the above `docker run` command with your preference.
 For example:
       - Mount 2 GPUs to the Docker container: `--gpus 2`.
       - Mount specific GPUs to the Docker container: `--gpus '"device=0,1"'`.
 3. Only for those not using our Docker image, install `torchvision` separately: